codenamenadja/c-libs-additionals/README.md

         - failure: ``(NULL)`` if ``!*s``.

 - ft_itoa
+    - DESC: pointer of string, convert integer to string.
+    - DEPENDS: string.h/strdup
+    - RETURNS:
+        - success: string alloced with strdup, with proper value.
+        - failure: (NULL) on if strdup fails.

+- ft_utoa
-    - DESC: pointer of string, convert interger to string.
+    - DESC: pointer of string, convert integer as unsigned to string.
     - DEPENDS: string.h/strdup
     - RETURNS:
         - success: string alloced with strdup, with proper value.